IlyaasAitSimmou/recess_hacks_project/README.md

 ## Development Notes

-- The SQLite database is created automatically when the Flask app starts
 - JWT tokens expire after 24 hours
 - Frontend stores tokens in localStorage
 - All API endpoints return JSON responses